EmergeTools/ETDistribution/README.md

 ### API Key

 An API key is required to authenticate requests.
-You can obtain your API key from the Emerge Tools dashboard.
+You can obtain your API key from the [build distribution configuration](https://www.emergetools.com/settings?tab=feature-configuration&cards=distribution_enabled).
 Once you have the key, you can pass it as a parameter to the `checkForUpdate` method.

 ### Tag Name (Optional)